PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 I do.
 It's not magic.
 It's insurance.

 En-henh, she said, mocking him.

+> We need to show Boltac not fitting into his element -- being unkingly so we can show him being kingly at the end.

+Tie this into supersition.
+Make Boltac addicted to the charm necklace.
+Which is not fucking kingly.

+Necklace in the dark

+He turns to the assorted charms amid his fear -- the king of the UnderDark chides him for it.
+Tells him that a King

+I am not a King.

+Are you not?
+You are man who goes his own way.
+Along that road lies only a throne or a coffin.

+"En-henh," Boltac said, but the vast darkness ate his favorite word and rendered it powerless.

 * At the end, he throws the charm necklace into the River Swift.